I saw this at the WIZN transmitter site in Charlotte, VT:

 A closer view:

-I have not seen this at any other transmitter site, so I though it was an interesting way to keep a transmitter log.
-It also seems to be time consuming and a bit obsessive.
+I have not seen this at any other transmitter site, so I thought it was an interesting way to keep a transmitter log.
+It also seems to be time-consuming and a bit obsessive.
 Over the years, I have found my fellow broadcast engineers to be a somewhat strange group sometimes.

 This is a picture of a surge module taken from an LEA series type surge suppressor:

 Looks like it took a pretty significant power hit, enough to explode several MOVs.
 This site is at the end of a long transmission line that stretches across an entire county.
 Over the years, the station has made many complaints to the utility company about the quality of their power and the frequency of interruptions encountered at this transmitter site.
 Occasionally, something will happen.
 Often times it is the figurative shoulder shrug.

 Lately, I have been working at a site in West Orange, NJ connecting various parts and pieces, and thought that this was interesting:

 That is the main antenna for WNSH, 94.7 MHz Newark, NJ, aka “Nash-FM.”
 Below that is the backup antenna for WEPN-FM (98.7 MHz), WQHT (97.1 MHz) and WFAN-FM (101.9 MHz).
 More on those stations later.

 This is the WFME studios, located off of NJ Route 10.
 It is kind of hard to see the call letters behind all those trees and whatnot.
 There is an older picture from 1999 floating around, which shows the studio building in better condition.
 This is a better angle: